spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 Note: it would appear that this response only reflects the physical system for non-decreasing values of $C_2$, which would cause the exponential term to increase with time and cause the amplitude to grow.
 Although the damping coefficient remains relatively constant, the inverse time-constant is only a function of $\dfrac{C_2}{2 I_L}$.
 As velocity decreases in the rocket coasting phase, $C_2$ drops proportional to the square of the velocity and thus the inverse-time constant decreases enough with respecting time, that $Dt$ is decreasing and thus $e^{-Dt}$ will begin to increase.

-Attach image [@source]
+This is accounted for by the drift velocity at apogee.
+While the rocket has a zero climbing velocity, it does still travel laterally and the total velocity contributes to the damping moment coefficient, maintaining stability.

 ## Complete Response to Step Input

 ## Complete Response to Impulse Input

-A valid solution to the impulse response within the finite horizon is a mathematical guarantee of stability.

-[@source]

 ### Delta-Dirac Function